Filed Date: 2008

 The NSA and CIA minimization procedures also provided for the sharing of raw data with foreign governments for "technical and linguistic assistance."
 Memorandum Opinion p.
 28.

 The NSA minimization procedures proposed in this Certification were "substantially the same as the Domestic Selector Procedures and the PAA Procedures."
 Memorandum Opinion p.
 29. The PAA procedures are available as

-NS-DC-0068-0003 in this database.
+Standard Minimization Procedures for Electronic Surveillance Conducted by the National Security Agency (NSA) (Dec.
+13, 2006) in this database.
 The NSA minimization procedures proposed in this Certification retain the five-year period of retention for "inadvertently acquired information," but extend the period of time for which NSA may retain technical data base information from one year to five years.

 The FBI minimization procedures in this Certification were "the standard FBI minimization procedures for a non U.S. person agent of a foreign power, subject to certain modifications."
 Memorandum Opinion p.
 31. The Court did not detail the "case-specific modifications" present in this Certification.
 Neither the minimization procedures proposed in this Certification nor earlier FBI minimization procedures is available.
 However, later FBI minimization procedures are available at the ODNI website and the Electronic Frontier Foundation.